Student Expression

 What counts as a “substantial disruption” under the First Amendment?
 How is this different from California Education Code Section 48907?

-Under the First Amendment, which applies to public and charter schools, your speech may be restricted when it creates a substantial disruption, meaning when you express yourself in a way that significantly interrupts a school activity, or when it encourages violations of school rules or illegal activities.
+Under the First Amendment, which applies to public and charter schools, your speech may be restricted when it creates a substantial disruption, or a reasonable threat of substantial disruption — meaning when you express yourself in a way that significantly interrupts a school activity, or when it leads to, or is likely to lead to, violations of school rules or illegal activities.

 But California law provides that if you attend a public or charter school, your speech is more protected.
-Under Education Code 48907, your speech can’t be limited just because it leads to a disruption; your speech must “incite” or encourage others to disrupt the school, violate school rules, or participate in illegal activities.
-This means that regardless of whether a disruption results from your speech, if you go to a public or charter school in California, your speech can’t be restricted unless you intended it to be disruptive.
-For example, you can’t be punished for writing an article that makes students so angry they start a fight, unless you had encouraged students to disrupt the school or had used inflammatory language (like multiple racial slurs).
+Under Education Code 48907, your speech can’t be limited just because it is likely to lead to a disruption; your speech can be restricted only if it actually “incites” or encourages others to disrupt the school, violate school rules, or participate in illegal activities.

 What counts as interfering with the rights of others under the First Amendment?
 How is this different from California Education Code Section 48907?

 Under the First Amendment, schools can also generally limit your speech if it interferes with the rights of others.
 Your speech interferes with the rights of others when it seriously hurts another person’s education or physical or mental health, when it threatens or intimidates another person, or when it is false and could harm another person’s reputation.
-In addition, the First Amendment allows a school to restrict student speech when it’s vulgar or obscene.
+In addition, the First Amendment does not prohibit a school from restricting student speech when it’s vulgar or obscene.
+Further, in Schenck v.
+United States, 249 U.S. 47 (1919), Justice Holmes stated in his opinion that speech could be restricted if it created a “clear and present danger.”
+This test is used by the government to determine how it can restrict speech without affecting the First Amendment rights.

 If schools can limit free speech to prevent “hostile environments,” what counts as a hostile environment?